Carlotta Gilli

 Carlotta Gilli (born 13 January 2001) is a partially sighted Italian Paralympic swimmer who competes in international level events.
 She holds twelve world records in her class.
 She won five medals at the 2020 Summer Paralympics.
+She repeats herself by winning five medals at the 2024 Summer Paralympics too.

 Biography

 She studied at the University of Turin.
 She competed at the 2017 World Para Swimming Championships.

 Achievements

 Records

 Gilli is the holder of 7 world records in the long course, 5 world records in the short course, and 2 European records in the long course: